Grant Schwalbe • Paul Capo • Jon Lockwood • Dave Harms • Seth Major • Rob Blasetti

 Dave Harms is assigned to a dual company fire station as a Captain with West Metro Fire Rescue in Lakewood, Colorado.
 He began his fire service career as a volunteer in 2004.

-Seth Major is a 14 year veteran of the fire service and firefighter with West Metro Fire Rescue in Lakewood, CO.
-Previous assignments include both engine and truck companies.
-Seth is a Fire Instructor I and also the President of the 5280 FOOLS in Denver CO.
+Seth Major is a 15 year veteran of the fire service and Lieutenant with West Metro Fire Rescue in Lakewood, CO.
+He is currently assigned to E-3.
+He has experience in both engine and truck company operations.
+He has a passion for search and RIT operations and has taught nationally in both.
+Seth is the President of the 5280 FOOLS in Denver, CO, and also a founder of the Mile High Firefighters training group.

 Rob Blasetti is currently a Lieutenant assigned to the Field Training Section of the Fire Academy at a large metro fire department in Northern Virginia and a member of VA-TF1/USA-1 Urban Search and Rescue Team.
 Before moving to Virginia, Rob worked for the City of Cape Coral Fire Department in Florida, where he held the rank of Battalion Chief of Operations with extra responsibilities of Special Operations.
 Since 2006, Rob has been sharing with firefighters around the country, the effects environmental and mechanical stress has on decision-making on the fire ground.
 Rob has shared at many regional and national conferences and Instructor with ISFSI.
 Blasetti is a presenter for the National Olympic Committee for sports psychology and Athena Institute for education and research Conference on Psychology